jacqueline-wong/CEE4530/Lab3/team10_lab3.md

 ![gran](https://raw.githubusercontent.com/lw583/CEE4530/master/Lab3/Gran_0.png)
 Figure 3: A Gran plot

-To calculate the equivalent volume, we use the formula:
+With the Gran plot, we can calculate the equivalent volume using the following formula:

 $$V_{eq}=\frac{-intercept}{slope}$$

 where the intercept and the slope refers to the y-intercept and slope of Figure 2 respectively.
+From this, we found that the $V_{eq}$ was 1.7320669438481442 milliliter.
+This value is shown in Figure 2, the titration curve, as the gray line.

-The $V_{eq}$ found using this formula was 1.7320669438481442 milliliter.
+However, our real question and the motive behind our experiment is to determine the ANC of the lake and how the acid rain affects it.
+There are three models of ANC:

 <b>3.
 Plot the measured ANC of the lake on the same graph as was used to plot the conservative, volatile, and nonvolatile ANC models (see questions 2 to 5 of the Acid Precipitation and Remediation of an Acid Lake lab).
 Did the measured ANC values agree with the conservative ANC model?</b>